 The Babyface Pro FS is capable of being incredibly transparent in its recording capabilities.
 The original Babyface already offered full and warm recordings, and the upgraded features only strengthened its performance.

 As we previously mentioned, the microphone preamps have been improved for an enhanced signal-to-noise ratio.
-The Babyface has 2 digitally-controlled microphone preamps, and 2 more preamps for your line inputs.
+The Babyface has two digitally-controlled microphone preamps, and two more preamps for your line inputs.